wikty/Notes/[Book] Natural Language Processing with Python/README.md

 ![](ch08-tree-2.png)

 As we said, the prepositional phrase *in my pajamas* can be used to describe the elephant or the shooting event.

-This chapter presents grammars and parsing, as the formal and computational methods for investigating and modeling the linguistic phenomena we have been discussing.
-As we shall see, patterns of well-formedness and ill-formedness in a sequence of words can be understood with respect to the phrase structure and dependencies.
-We can develop formal models of these structures using grammars and parsers.
-As before, a key motivation is natural language *understanding*.
-How much more of the meaning of a text can we access when we can reliably recognize the linguistic structures it contains?
-Having read in a text, can a program "understand" it enough to be able to answer simple questions about "what happened" or "who did what to whom"?

 ## What's the Use of Syntax?